 The Urology Residency Training Program participates in both the AUA (American Urological Association) and ERAS (Electronic Residency Application Service) Residency Matching Programs.
 Applicants must register with both the AUA and ERAS websites.
 No paper applications will be accepted.
 Only complete applications submitted through the ERAS system will be reviewed for positions beginning at the PGY-1 level the following academic year.
 Please contact your school’s Dean's office for additional information regarding the ERAS electronic application process.
+Please visit the SAU website for up-to-date interview and match process information

 A complete ERAS application consists of the following elements: